chalklab/Dataset-NIST-TRC-MySQL/README.md

 was ingested into a MySQL database as a stepping stone to subsequent conversion of the data into JSON-LD files in the [SciData framework](https://stuchalk.github.io/scidata/) format.
-This dataset is made available as an example of translating an XML data model into a relational database model, in this case implemented according to the SciData framework model.
+This dataset is made available as an example of translating an XML data model into a relational database model, in this case implemented according to the SciData framework.
 It is also used to exemplify the following tenets of good data management: data modeling, unique identifiers (foreign keys in database tables) and best practices for findable, interoperable, accessible, and reusable ([FAIR](https://www.go-fair.org/)) data.